This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Phytonutrients are actually the basis for more than 40 percent of medications today, including those used to treat pulmonary and heart diseases, diabetes, obesity, and certain types of cancer.
 They are also found in herbs and spices, as well as medicinal plants that have played a significant role in ancient history in promoting well-being.

-Health Benefits
+Health benefits

-What are benefits of phytochemicals?
+What are the benefits of phytochemicals?
 Here are some of the reasons why antioxidant-rich foods are essential to include in a balanced, longevity-promoting diet.

 According to a study published in the New England Journal of Medicine, a diet rich in phytonutrients from fruits and vegetables, along with low-fat dairy foods and reduced saturated fat, can substantially lower blood pressure.
 The authors concluded that such a diet offers an additional nutritional approach to preventing and treating hypertension, which is a major risk factor for heart disease.